C3WG/DSMM/docs/README.md

 - How will organizations monitor and control common enterprise data flows (e.g. user to removable media, user to personal cloud, social media, backend SaaS integrations, and other cloud-to-cloud)?

-- How will derivatives of data be tracked and protected (e.g,. an encrypted version of a sensitive document, a presentation that embeds a table from a sensitive spreadsheet, an email that contains copied/pasted content from a sensitive internal application, etc)?
+- How will derivatives of data be tracked and protected (e.g. an encrypted version of a sensitive document, a presentation that embeds a table from a sensitive spreadsheet, an email that contains copied/pasted content from a sensitive internal application, etc)?

 - How will the organization address the risk of a user's device or credentials being compromised?